 The Bacchus Marsh Urban Growth Framework identifies the Merrimu precinct to become predominantly residential .
 There is potential within Merrimu to create a number of smaller villages that provide different and complementary characters to suit a range of housing preferences.

 The Bacchus Marsh area is growing, and there is opportunity for these precincts to accommodate some of the future population.
 Planning will allow for appropriate development in the Parwan, Parwan Employment and Merrimu precincts, ensuring that new and existing community members have access to housing, jobs, open space, infrastructure and services.
 The planning process is designed so that existing community members will benefit from the development occurring in their area.

 We expect this expansion will occur over a long period of time – potentially in excess of 40 years.

 The Bacchus Marsh Urban Growth Framework identified an Eastern Link Road for Bacchus Marsh as a key project to address existing network and congestion issues, as well as to support the development of new growth areas.

-Regional Roads Victoria (RRV) is exploring options for preferred routes for the Bacchus Marsh Eastern Link Road.
-The VPA will continue to work with RRV as it assesses these options to ensure the road can appropriately support the development of these precincts.
+Regional Roads Victoria (RRV) have nominated Option B Alternative, as the preferred alignment for the Bacchus Marsh Eastern Link Road.
+The Victorian Planning Authority (VPA) will continue collaborating with RRV to ensure that the Eastern Link Road effectively integrates and supports the development of the precinct.

-The VPA will continue to involve you in the planning process as it progresses.
+The Victorian Planning Authority (VPA) will continue to involve you in the planning process as it progresses.
 Opportunities for informal and formal feedback to the plan will also be provided.
-You can stay up to date by subscribing to the project newsletter in the right-hand toolbar of this webpage.
+You can stay up to date by subscribing to the project newsletter in the ‘Subscribe now’ fields on the right-hand toolbar of this webpage.